Fat burners: the best ones

 How much should I take?

-Follow the instructions on the bottle, but be careful with long-term use.
+Follow the instructions on the bottle, but be careful if you’re planning to use them over a long period of time.
 ‘Take them on a rotation cycle of 14 days on 14 days off for only two cycles every eight weeks,’ advises Marsh.

 When should I take them?

-Most contain caffeine and will make you jittery, so the morning’s probably best.
+Most fat burners contain caffeine and will make you jittery, so taking them in the morning is probably best.
 ‘Never take fat burners after 2pm because they affect sleep patterns,’ says Marsh.
 Other than that, go with the recommendation on the bottle.